plckr/ha-daily-insert-mysql/README.md

 **Ensure you have the database created, it only creates the table.**

 ## What can I do with this?
+With 365 rows of data, neither 500KB you'll use :boom:

 This is what you achieve

 | date | value |